JOINs and Aggregations Using Real-Time Indexing on MongoDB Atlas

 Rockset was designed to be a fast indexing layer, synced to a primary database.
 Several aspects of Rockset make it well-suited for this role.

-Converged Indexing is a Rockset-specific feature in which all fields are indexed automatically.
+Rockset's Converged Index™ is a Rockset-specific feature in which all fields are indexed automatically.
 There is no need to create and maintain indexes or worry about which fields to index.
 Rockset indexes every single field, including nested fields.
+Rockset's Converged Index is the most efficient way to organize your data and enables queries to be available almost instantly and perform incredibly fast.

 Rockset stores every field of every document in an inverted index (like Elasticsearch does), a column-based index (like many data warehouses do), and in a row-based index (like MongoDB or PostgreSQL).
 Each index is optimized for different types of queries.